jwodder/mkissues/README.rst

 Options
 -------

+--delete                        Delete each input file after processing.

+                                This option is mutually exclusive with
+                                ``--done-dir``.

+--done-dir DIR                  Move each input file to the given directory
+                                after processing.
+This is the default
+                                behavior.  [default directory: ``DONE/``]

+                                This option is mutually exclusive with
+                                ``--delete``.

 -R SPEC, --repository SPEC      Operate on the specified GitHub repository.
 A
                                 repository can be specified in the form